Kobbie Mainoo: 2023–2024

-2024–2025
+2024–present

 On 17 October 2024, Manchester United confirmed that Mainoo would be out for a few weeks following a muscle injury he picked up during a 0–0 away to Aston Villa on 6 October.
 He made his return on 1 December 2024, starting in a 4–0 win against Everton in new head coach Ruben Amorim's first Premier League match at Old Trafford.

 On 30 January 2025, Mainoo scored his first goal of the season and his first in Europe in a 2–0 away win over FCSB.
 He also got an assist and was named man of the match.

 On 17 April 2025, following a return from injury, Mainoo scored a last-minute extra-time equaliser in the second-leg of a Europa League tie against Olympique Lyon.
-United scored only a minute later to win 5-4, as they became the first team to score two goals in the 120th minute of a European match.
+United scored only a minute later with a header from Harry Maguire to win 5–4, as they became the first team to score two goals in the 120th minute of a European match.
+On 30 April 2026, he extended his contract with the club until 2031.
+A few days later, on 3 May, he netted the winner in a 3–2 victory over Liverpool, securing his club's place in the Champions League, and completing first league double over their rivals since the 2015–16 season.